juanhu96/Demo/README.md

 ## ETO Easy Implementation

-This repository contains all the code used an easy implmentation package based on framework purposed in the paper:
+This repository contains all the code used for an easy package based on the framework purposed in the paper:

 `Bravo, F., Gandhi, A., Hu, J., & Long, E. F. Closer to Home: An Estimate-then-Optimize Approach to Improve Access to Healthcare Services.`

 ### Background
-The ETO framework allows decision maker to understand how travel cost affects service utilization rate per facility location and selects the best set of locations to maximize the expected demand served.
-For more information, please refer to the paper.
+The ETO framework helps decision-makers understand how travel costs impact service utilization rates at each facility and identifies the optimal locations to maximize expected demand.
+For more details, please refer to the paper.

 #### Reference
 If you use ETO in your research, we would appreciate a citation to the following paper:
 <a href="https://ssrn.com/abstract=4008669" target="_blank"> Closer to Home: An Estimate-then-Optimize Approach to Improve Access to Healthcare Services</a>
-Fernanda Bravo, Ashvin Gandhi, Jingyuan Hu, Elisa Long

 ```bibtex
 @article{bravo2024closer,
   title={Closer to Home: An Estimate-then-Optimize Approach to Improve Access to Healthcare Services},